ReNIn-paper/ReNIn_page/index.md

 ---

 ## Experimental Results
-In our experiments, the ReNIn method demonstrates superior denoising performance compared to supervised learning, especially on challenging structurally different (SDF01) images.
-As shown in both quantitative (PSNR, SSIM) and qualitative results, ReNIn produces clearer images while preserving edge details, outperforming other methods that either struggle with noise removal or lose structural integrity.
-It achieves results nearly indistinguishable from those of supervised learning but at a significantly lower data collection cost ($8 \times$ cheaper), demonstrating its strong generalization ability, further enhanced by the use of input dropout.
+In our experiments, the ReNIn method demonstrates **superior denoising performance** compared to supervised learning, especially on challenging structurally different (SDF01) images.
+As shown in both quantitative (PSNR, SSIM) and qualitative results, ReNIn produces **clearer images while preserving edge details**, outperforming other methods that either struggle with noise removal or lose structural integrity.
+It achieves results **nearly indistinguishable from those of supervised learning but at a significantly lower data collection cost** ($8 \times$ cheaper), demonstrating its strong generalization ability, further enhanced by the use of input dropout.

 ### PSNR(dB)/SSIM results of various methods <a name="quantitative-results"></a>